AtlasLocal/lifeingreenville.com/views/articles/life/cultured.md

 ## Tasteful Arts and Entertainment

 ### Visual Art
-A rich haven for visual artists, the Greenville community supports many independent studios, several of which have been recognized nationally.
-Local events highlight the variety and liveliness of the art scene.
-First Fridays, a monthly evening event in the art-centric Far West End allows artists to open their studios and share their work with the public.
-Artisphere, a curated open-air art festival, annually draws both local and national artists to downtown Greenville.
+A haven for visual artists, the Greenville community supports many independent studios, some nationally recognized.
+Local events like First Fridays, highlight the variety and liveliness of the art scene by encouraging artists to open their studios to the public.
+Once a year, Artisphere, a curated open-air art festival, draws both local and national artists to downtown Greenville.

 ![My Image Text](/images/cooking.jpg "Optional title")
 ### Theatre & Dance